hansemannn/titanium-firebase-config/README.md

 ## Legal

-This module is Copyright (c) 2017-present by Appcelerator, Inc. All Rights Reserved.
+This module is Copyright (c) 2017-present by Hans Knöchel.
+All Rights Reserved.
-Usage of this module is subject to the Terms of Service agreement with Appcelerator, Inc.